The Paradox of Expressive Worship

 “Pentecostal charisma is a widespread virtuality that…dwells immanently in the world and in the convert’s body.”
 (Bruno Reinhardt, The Pedagogies of Preaching: Skill, Performance, and Charisma in a Pentecostal Bible School from Ghana,” Journal of Religion in Africa 47, no.1 (2017): 75.)

 The problem is that true worship is not determined by expressiveness!
 Solomon writes, “Guard your steps when you go to the house of God.
 To draw near to listen is better than to offer the sacrifice of fools, for they do not know that they are doing evil.”
 (Eccl 5:1) God cares more about the way we live—worship as response to Him—than raising our hands in service while living in sin!
 The danger for the Christian who worships expressively is compartmentalization, thinking his/her “performance” (though “genuine”) wins God's favor and blessing and grace.
+This is why many OT passages speak out against sacrifices when the believers aren't walking rightly with the Lord.
+Christians today may see expressive worship as an act of “sacrifice” whereas God cares more about the heart and the holistic being/life of a Christian.

 Conclusion

 Should Christians be expressive during worship?
 Yes.
 There is something beautiful when we align our bodies with our mind and soul in worshiping God.
+Worship is the right response to God and He demands nothing but the best.